ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 then CQL assumes that the function created a new result which it is now
 responsible for releasing.
 In short, the returned object is assumed to arrive
 with a retain count of 1 already on it.
 When CQL stores this return value it
 will:

 * release the object that was present at the storage location (if any)
 * copy the returned pointer without further retaining it this one time

-As a result if you store the returned value in a local variable it will be
+As a result, if you store the returned value in a local variable it will be
 released when the procedure exits (as usual) or if you instead store the result
 in a global or an out parameter the result will survive to be used later.